Ibn Jinni related this anecdote from the poet Abu ‘Ali al-Sanawbari [altered to Abu ‘Ali al-Farisi in a later report], who said:

 but recollection reunites us, even though we don't unite.

 Tha‘lab answered his student: "May God prolong your life!
-You took the opening lines from that poem of Jamil's I dictated to you: (meter: ṭawīl)
+You took the opening lines from a poem of Jamil's that I dictated to you: (meter: ṭawīl)

 Women thirsting at a spring.
 Day and night